• Skip to primary navigation

 1. Prepare the salmon: Pat the salmon fillet dry with a paper towel and place it on a parchment-lined baking sheet.

 2. Make the marinade: Whisk the avocado oil, sesame oil, soy sauce, honey, ginger, and garlic together in a bowl.
-Pour it over the salmon.
+Pour it over the salmon, flip so the other side gets coated in the marinate.

 3. Bake the salmon: Bake the salmon until it flakes easily with a fork.
-Prepare the dressings and vegetable toppings while you wait.
+Prepare the sauce and vegetable toppings while you wait.

 How to make sushi rice bowls

-3. Assemble the bowls: Lastly, add the cooked rice to individual bowls and top with shredded salmon.
-Add your desired toppings, then drizzle with the lime soy dressing and spicy mayonnaise.
+2. Assemble the bowls: Lastly, add the cooked rice to individual bowls and top with shredded salmon.
+Add your desired toppings, then drizzle with the spicy mayonnaise.
 Sprinkle with toasted sesame seeds, then enjoy!

 salmon sushi bowl toppings in individual white bowls.